makrai/notes/zhou2106-finetune-bert-acl22.md

   each other for the task at hand
-* we construct a distance vector v for a representation, where each element v i is the distance between the clusters of a pair of labels With n labels in a task, the size of v is n(n−1)
+* we construct a distance vector v for a representation, where each element v i is the distance between the clusters of a pair of labels
+  * With n labels in a task, the size of v is n(n−1)
   * works only when the number of clusters equals the number of labels (ie, the dataset is linearly separable under the representation)
-  * nL we find this to be the case for most representations we studied.
-As a
+  * nL we find this to be the case for most representations we studied
-* measure of the similarity of two representations for a labeling task, we
+* measure of the similarity of two representations for a labeling task:
   * Pearson correlation coefficient between their distance vectors
 * can also be used to measure the similarity between two labeled datasets with respect to the same representation